-The obvious sources of calcium are dairy products such as milk and cheese, however other great sources include broccoli, cabbage, soy beans, and nuts.
+The more obvious sources of calcium are dairy products such as milk and cheese, however other great sources include broccoli, cabbage, soy beans, and nuts.

 Iron lays a crucial role in making the red blood cells which in turn are responsible for carrying oxygen around the body.

 The role of Iron is particularly crucial to those who suffer from a natural dietary deficiency and the effects and symptoms of this (such as fatigue) will almost certainly be exacerbated in an emergency or survival situation.